nschonni/healthvault-docs/healthvault/concepts/data/thing-types.md

 </tr>
 <tr class="odd">
 <td><p><strong>client-thing-id</strong> element</p></td>
 <td><p>An optional, application-defined identifier for the thing instance.
-It can be used to relate the thing to data in the application's own data store, or to predefine an identifier for the thing before it is created, to simplify relating things together.</p>
+It can be used to relate the thing to data in the application&#39;s own data store, or to predefine an identifier for the thing before it is created, to simplify relating things together.</p>
 <p>There can be only one <strong>client-thing-id</strong> element per thing instance.
 When updating a thing, an application that is not the application that created the thing should not change the <strong>client-thing-id</strong> value.</p></td>
 </tr>
 </tbody>